 And this about MODs obligations regarding code publication/distribution:

-In this post: E-Cycles 2021 - 2x base speed-up is now free ($1 on Blender Market)! - #4001 by bliblubli, @bliblubli said that E-Cycles is GPL.
+In this post: E-Cycles - Fast Professional Rendering, 100% compatible with Cycles!
+NEW: 2.93.1 available! - #4001 by bliblubli, @bliblubli said that E-Cycles is GPL.
 It’s sad that he doesn’t fully respect it.
 I hope @eklein won’t do the same.